Liviu Ciobotariu

-Liviu Ciobotariu (born 26 March 1971) is a Romanian professional football coach and former player who is the head coach of Romanian club FC Voluntari.
-His son Denis is also a footballer.
+Liviu Ciobotariu (born 26 March 1971) is a Romanian professional football manager and former player.

 Club career

 Ciobotariu debuted in Divizia A with Progresul București in 1992.

 International career

 Ciobotariu made his debut for the Romania national team in 1997 against Macedonia, and represented his country at the 1998 FIFA World Cup and Euro 2000.
 He played his last international match in 2001, and got 32 caps and 3 goals in total.

 Managerial career

 Ciobotariu retired in 2005 and began to coach in 2006.
 Between July 2011 and April 2012, he was the manager of Dinamo București.
 In January 2015, he took control of ASA Târgu Mureș.
 Ciobotariu brought the team to the first position in Liga I, but failed to win the championship after two losses in the last two games of the 2014–15 season.
 At the end of the season, Ciobotariu ended his contract with ASA on mutual agreement.

 On 4 June 2015, he was appointed as head coach of Saudi Professional League side Al-Faisaly, before moving to Al-Ta'ee in 2017.
 After one season, Ciobotariu was appointed manager of Botoșani.

 On 3 June 2019, Ciobotariu was named manager of the Lebanon national team.
 After coaching for 10 games, on 17 June 2020 the Lebanese Football Association (LFA) decided not to extend Ciobotariu's contract, which had expired.

 On 15 January 2021, Ciobotariu was appointed head coach of Liga I club Hermannstadt, signing a two-year contract.
 He was dismissed on 21 March after winning only one game out of 12.
 He became head coach of fellow Liga I side Voluntari on 7 May 2021.